the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/project/_index.md

 - what platform that audience uses (digital? physical?)
 - how to best communicate your results and discussion with that audience

-## Assessment (assessment.md)
-As with the Drawing unit project, you will be assessing your own project through a written reflection.
-Scroll down for more information in the Assessment subsection!

 ## Deliverables

 - A proposal document in your Google Drive folder